 Compensation and recognition.
-Compensation and recognition systems should be matched to your work systems.
-To be effective, compensation and recognition might be tied to demonstrated skills.
+As part of performance management, compensation and recognition systems should be matched to your work systems.
+Recognition can include monetary and nonmonetary, formal and informal, and individual and group mechanisms.
+To be effective, compensation and recognition might include promotions and bonuses tied to performance, demonstrated skills, skills acquired, adaptation to new work systems and culture, and other factors.
 Approaches might also include profit sharing; mechanisms for expressing simple “thank yous”; rewards for exemplary team or unit performance; and linkage to customer engagement measures, achievement of organizational strategic objectives, or other key organizational objectives.

 Other indicators of workforce engagement.
-In addition to direct measures of workforce engagement through formal or informal surveys, other indicators include absenteeism, turnover, grievances, and strikes.
+In addition to direct measures of workforce engagement through formal or informal surveys, other indicators can be tracked to assess a lack of workforce satisfaction and engagement.
+These measures include absenteeism, turnover, grievances, and strikes.

-This category asks how you focus on your organization’s work, product design and delivery, innovation, and operational effectiveness to achieve organizational success now and in the future.
+This category asks how you design, manage, and improve your products and/or services and work processes; ensure operational effectiveness to deliver customer value; manage your supply chain and mitigate risks; and achieve organizational success now and in the future.

-Work process requirements.
-Your design approaches could differ appreciably depending on the nature of your product or service offerings—whether the products and services are entirely new, are variants, are customized, or involve major or minor work process changes.
-Your design approaches should consider the key requirements for your products and services.
-Factors that you might need to consider in work process design include safety, long‐term performance, environmental impact, your carbon footprint and “green” manufacturing, measurement capability, process capability, manufacturability, maintainability, variability in customer expectations requiring product or support options, supplier capability, and documentation.
+Product and/or service design.
+Your design approaches might differ appreciably depending on the nature of your product and/or service offerings—whether the products and services are entirely new, are variants, are customized, or involve major or minor work process changes.

 Effective design must also consider the cycle time and productivity of production and delivery processes.
 This might involve detailed mapping of manufacturing or service processes and the redesign (“reengineering”) of those processes to achieve efficiency, as well as to meet changing customer requirements.

-Work process design.
+Process design.
 Many organizations need to consider requirements for suppliers, partners, and collaborators at the work process design stage.
-Overall, effective design must take into account all stakeholders in the value chain.
+Overall, effective design must consider all stakeholders in the value chain.
 If many design projects are carried out in parallel or if your products utilize parts or supplies, equipment, personnel, and facilities that are used for other products or processes, coordination of resources might be a major concern, but it might also offer a means to significantly reduce unit costs and time to market.

 In‐process measures.
-This item refers specifically to in-process measurements.
+As part of process implementation, this item refers specifically to in-process measurements.
 These measurements require you to identify critical points in processes for measurement and observation.
 These points should occur as early as possible in processes to minimize problems and costs that may result from deviations from expected performance.